smitpi/PSGalleryReport/psgallery-authors.md

 + **Invoke-IdracRemoteKvmHtmlSessionREDFISH 6.0.0**  - iDRAC Cmdlet using Redfish API with OEM extension to to launch iDRAC HTML KVM session using your default browser. [*01/06/2022 00:33:36*]
 + **Invoke-IdracLicenseManagementREDFISH 2.0.0**  - iDRAC cmdlet using Redfish API with OEM extension to manage iDRAC licenses.
 Get current licenses, export/import/delete licenses supported. [*01/06/2022 00:32:34*]
 + **Invoke-IdracJobQueueManagementREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API with OEM extension to manage iDRAC job queue.
 Supported operations are get current job queue, delete single job ID, clear complete job queue or clear complete job queue/restart Lifecycle Controller services. [*01/06/2022 00:31:33*]
++ **Invoke-GenerateCsrREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API to either get current iDRAC certs or generate CSR for iDRAC. [*01/06/2022 00:29:38*]
 + **Invoke-ExportVideoLogREDFISH 6.0.0**  - iDRAC Cmdlet using Redfish API with OEM extension to export either boot capture videos or crash capture video locally.
 NOTE: iDRAC copies boot capture videos to a zip file and prompts you to download using your default browser.
 If needed to watch the video capture files (dvc format), download the video player from the iDRAC GUI/Maintenance/Troubleshooting page. [*01/06/2022 00:28:37*]
 + **Invoke-ExportServerScreenShotREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API with OEM extension to export either last crash screen or server screen shot.
 NOTE: This image will be exported in base64 format to a file.
 You will need to take this content and use an utility which can convert base64 to PNG. [*01/06/2022 00:27:33*]
 + **Invoke-ExportLcLogsLocalREDFISH 6.0.0**  - Cmdlet using Redfish API with OEM extension to export all iDRAC Lifecycle Logs(LC) to a file locally.
 You will be prompted to download the exported iDRAC LC logs using your default browser session.
 If you select yes, it will automatically launch a browser session and download the file.
 You may be prompted to enter iDRAC credentials if this is the first time you are using browser to access the iDRAC. [*01/06/2022 00:26:31*]